Pure metal cookware.

 Pure tin is inert.

 There are, however, no such questions about tin.
-As we note all over this site, pure tin is for cooking intents and purposes molecularly and chemically inert – it does not react to variations in pH nor impart either flavor or volatile compounds to your food.
+As we note all over this site, pure tin is for cooking intents and purposes molecularly and chemically inert – it reacts very little to variations in pH and does not impart either flavor or volatile compounds to your food.
 It is not hydrophilic.
 It does very slowly oxidize (molecularly bond with oxygen at room temperature), turning darker as it hardens with use, and it does impart some of those flavorless oxides to acidic foods, much as iron imparts oxides of iron when you cook in it.
-The net result of cooking in tin is you get a tiny bit more tin in your diet, an essential nutrient of which, in the last century or so, most people suffer a deficiency (tin-lined copper pots and tinned cans started being usurped by iron, aluminum and enameled steel about 120 years ago.
+The net result of cooking in tin is you get a tiny bit more tin in your diet, an essential micro-nutrient not easily absorbed and authoritatively considered non-toxic.
+Historic sources of dietary tin, tin-lined copper pots and, more recently, tinned cans started being usurped by iron, aluminum and enameled steel over a century ago.
 Today a so-called “enamel-lined” can is very likely lined with bisphenol A-based plastic).

 The point here is less to provoke concern than to attempt an explanation for why tin and copper have endured across millennia and why they’re so popular among serious cooks.
 Still, given what’s already common knowledge about the persistence of petrochemicals in the environment and in our bodies, we’re a little amazed that anyone would consciously choose to cook on plastic.

 But, hey, that’s just us.
 Maybe PTFE and PFOA are indeed no problem, despite being completely synthetic, environmentally persistent and, now, ubiquitous.
 The people who make the stuff are a lot smarter than we are, and they say there’s nothing to worry about.

 The worst that could happen using our tin-lined copper?
-You get a little more of an essential nutrient (you probably lack), and your sauces go three-star.
+You get a little more of a micro-nutrient you probably lack, and your sauces go three-star.